Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/00 Vanilla - Weapons/NPC loadouts files rank fix/readme.txt

 Mere rework of the original file to work correctly with the new changes.

 Note: Disable the mod_npc_loadouts_urban_tactics.ltx file in the original Urban Tactics, or make sure this one overwrites it.

+M67 Grenade patch
+Carried by masters, except loners, bandits, and renegades.
+Monolith and Freedom start carrying at veteran.
+Mercs and ISG start carrying at experienced.
+Do not use the "More Common M67S" option with this.

+Stick Grenade patch
+Carried by poor factions, and some of the solvent ones that don't follow any particular hierarchy as well: loners, bandits, Sin, and renegades.
+The M24 can be carried by most lower ranks.
+The Splitterringgranate will be carried by veterans and masters, and the anti tank Stielhandgranate will only be carried by masters.

 ----------------------------------------------------------
 -Known issues: